-In € millions 2018 2017
+In € millions 2019 2018

-Interest rate risk 14 14
+Interest rate risk 15 14

+Equity risk 0 -

+Property risk - -

-Spread risk 11 2
+Spread risk 12 11

 Concentration risk 0 0

+Currency risk - -

-Diversification -3 -1
+Diversification -4 -3

-SCR market risk 22 15
+SCR market risk 23 22

-The main driver for the SCR market risk increase is an increase in the spread risk mainly due to re-risking.
+The main drivers for the SCR market risk increase are the increase in spread risk mainly due to re-risking and the increase in interest rate risk mainly due to lower interest rates.

-7.6.3.1.
+7.6.2.1.
 Interest Rate Risk

 Interest rate risk is a key component of Proteq's market risk profile.
 Interest rate risk arises when the interest rate sensitivities of the assets and liabilities are not equal and it is expressed as movements in the capital position if market rates change.
-Moreover, the expected fixed cash flows from technical provisions are matched with fixed-income investments as much as possible.
-The profit-sharing and return guarantees to policyholders are an additional source of interest rate risk.
-Due to the long term nature of the Life insurance portfolio it is very sensitive to interest rate movements.
-This sensitivity is partly mitigated by the use of interest rate derivatives to hedge the guarantees and profit-sharing in the Life insurance portfolio.